hamalainenilmari/Big-Data-Platform/assignment-2-894931/reports/Assignment-2-Deployment.md

 **Stream ingestion**:

-create two
+For performing near real-time data ingestion with the platform, you must have Cassandra Cluster (coredms) and Kafka Broker cluster (messagingystem) set up.
+You need to be running stream manager, stream monitor and the tenant pipelines simultaneously.

 Start up the kafka broker cluster:

-go to code/streamingest/kafka/server
+Go to code/streamingest/messaging_system/

-create .env based on env example
+Create .env file based on env example file.
+If running locally, leave KAFKA_CFG_ADVERTISED_LISTENERS=localhost.

-generate KAFKA_KRAFT_CLUSTER_ID by by running: $docker run -it  bitnami/kafka:latest kafka-storage.sh random-uuid
+Generate KAFKA_KRAFT_CLUSTER_ID by by running:

+``$ docker run -it  bitnami/kafka:latest kafka-storage.sh random-uuid``

-add outcome to env
-add listeners to localhost
+Add the output to env.

+Then start the cluster by running:

-run docker compose up -d
+``$ docker compose up -d``

-create kafka topics based on the instructions
+Then create the following Kafka topics:

-add jar file location to stream ingestion pipeline

-start stream ingest manager py running python3 code/streamingest/stream_manager.py --topics chicago_taxitrips ny_taxitrips

-start producing data by running python3 start_producing

-get ny taxi set from https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page docker exec -it server-kafka0-1 kafka-topics.sh --create  --bootstrap-server localhost:9092  --replication-factor 3  --partitions 3  --topic nytenant_trips
+``$ docker exec -it messaging_system-kafka0-1 kafka-topics.sh --create  --bootstrap-server localhost:9092  --replication-factor 3  --partitions 15  --topic nytenant_trips``

-docker exec -it server-kafka0-1 kafka-topics.sh --create  --bootstrap-server localhost:9092  --replication-factor 1  --partitions 1  --topic nytenant_ingestion_report
+``$ docker exec -it messaging_system-kafka0-1 kafka-topics.sh --create  --bootstrap-server localhost:9092  --replication-factor 1  --partitions 1  --topic nytenant_ingestion_report``

-docker exec -it server-kafka0-1 kafka-topics.sh --create  --bootstrap-server localhost:9092  --replication-factor 1  --partitions 1  --topic nytenant_ingestion_report_warning
+``$ docker exec -it messaging_system-kafka0-1 kafka-topics.sh --create  --bootstrap-server localhost:9092  --replication-factor 1  --partitions 1  --topic nytenant_ingestion_report_warning``

-docker exec -it server-kafka0-1 kafka-topics.sh --create  --bootstrap-server localhost:9092  --replication-factor 3  --partitions 3  --topic nytenant_ingestioncontrol
+``$ docker exec -it messaging_system-kafka0-1 kafka-topics.sh --create  --bootstrap-server localhost:9092  --replication-factor 1  --partitions 1  --topic nytenant_ingestioncontrol``

-docker exec -it server-kafka0-1 kafka-topics.sh --create  --bootstrap-server localhost:9092  --replication-factor 3  --partitions 3  --topic chicagotenant_trips
+``$ docker exec -it messaging_system-kafka0-1 kafka-topics.sh --create  --bootstrap-server localhost:9092  --replication-factor 3  --partitions 15  --topic chicagotenant_trips``

-docker exec -it server-kafka0-1 kafka-topics.sh --create  --bootstrap-server localhost:9092  --replication-factor 1  --partitions 1  --topic chicagotenant_ingestion_report
+``$ docker exec -it messaging_system-kafka0-1 kafka-topics.sh --create  --bootstrap-server localhost:9092  --replication-factor 1  --partitions 1  --topic chicagotenant_ingestion_report``

-docker exec -it server-kafka0-1 kafka-topics.sh --create  --bootstrap-server localhost:9092  --replication-factor 1  --partitions 1  --topic chicagotenant_ingestion_report_warning
+``$ docker exec -it messaging_system-kafka0-1 kafka-topics.sh --create  --bootstrap-server localhost:9092  --replication-factor 1  --partitions 1  --topic chicagotenant_ingestion_report_warning``

-docker exec -it server-kafka0-1 kafka-topics.sh --create  --bootstrap-server localhost:9092  --replication-factor 3  --partitions 3  --topic chicago_ingestioncontrol
+``$ docker exec -it messaging_system-kafka0-1 kafka-topics.sh --create  --bootstrap-server localhost:9092  --replication-factor 1  --partitions 1  --topic chicagotenant_ingestioncontrol``

+Then lets run the tenant pipelines.
+The pipelines components are always running and listening to messages to start/stop ingestion.
+Go to location *code/streamingest/pipelines/*.
+Add the .env files to each tenant folder according to the example env.

+Add the the downloaded jar file locations to both pipelines.
+Keep the file:// before the location

+With two terminals, go to each tenant folder and run ``$ python ny_pipeline.py`` and ``$ python chicago_pipeline.py``. (or python3 ...)

+Then start stream ingest manager py running going to *code/streamingest/* and running ``$ python3 stream_manager.py``
+The two tenant topics are hardcoded as default arguments.
+The manager keeps listening to new messages to tenant pipeline topics, and based on input starts the pipelines.
+If no new messages for 60 seconds, manager sends stop message to pipeline.

+Then start monitor by running:

+``$ python3 stream_monitor.py``

+Monitor gets pipeline execution report from pipelines.

+Finally, we can start producing input data streams.

+start producing data for both tenant by going to */tenant/* and running ``$ python3 chicago/kafka_produrer.py``

+and

+``$ python3 ny/kafka_produrer.py``

+get ny taxi set from https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page Download 2024 january Yellow Taxi Trip Records (PARQUET)

+get chicago taxi set from